 What should a first-time cruiser know before they sail?

-There’s usually a dress code
+Check for a dress code

 You should take out cruise insurance